ocornut/imgui/docs/BACKENDS.md

 your desktop builds working first.
 This will get you running faster and get your acquainted with how Dear ImGui works and is setup.
 You can then rewrite a custom backend using your own engine API...

-Generally:
+TL;DR;
-It is unlikely you will add value to your project by creating your own backend.
+- **It is unlikely you will add value to your project by creating your own backend.**
+- Writing your own Renderer Backend is easier.
+- Writing your own Platform Backend is harder and you are more likely to introduce bugs.

 Also:
 The [multi-viewports feature](https://github.com/ocornut/imgui/wiki/Multi-Viewports) of the 'docking' branch allows